GNU-Droid/pe.thediamondyt.tk/_wiki/software/server/softwares/pocketmine/guide/plugin-dev/Introduction.md

 ---
 ## Plugin Development Introduction

 PocketMine-MP is extendable using plugins.
+These are add-ons that are compiled into a PHAR archive and placed into the servers' `plugins` folder.

 ##### TODO